HSF/hsf.github.io/_gsocproposals/2023/proposal_FASER-rawcompression.md

 FASER currently records its data as raw bit stream to disk but is hitting storage space limitations.
 The project aim is to explore methods of real-time data compression to reduce FASER's output data size.

 ## Task ideas
-The project will explore the use of standard C++ compression libraries to compress raw data read out of the FASER detector in real-time and decompress data for event analysis.
+The project will explore the use of standard C++ compression libraries and targeted custom algorithms to compress raw data read out of the FASER detector in real-time and decompress data for event analysis.
 The task will need to explore the best method of implementation, considering at which level of event building data compression can be most effectively implemented.
 It will need to be ensured that the implementation causes no undue bottlenecks during data acquisition, and that data can be easily decompressed for physics analysis.

 ## Expected results
  * Determine a suitable C++ library/method for data compression and decompression in the context of FASER's DAQ model.